krollobrocket/custom-php-settings/readme.txt

 # END CUSTOM PHP SETTINGS PRO
 `

+If you are running PHP in CGI/Fast-CGI mode then instead remove everything between the plugins markers in your **.user.ini** file:

+`
+; BEGIN CUSTOM PHP SETTINGS
+php_value variables_order EPCS  <-- Remove
+; END CUSTOM PHP SETTINGS
+`

 == Frequently Asked Questions ==

 = I have saved a setting in the editor but the PHP setting does not reflect this? =